SamihSoylu/AppUpdater/README.md

 ### Features
   - Connects to your web server to check for new updates
-  - When you release 3 versions in a day, your users receive all of the patches in the correct order
+  - When you release more than one version in a day, your users receive all of the patches in the correct order
   - Opens your software/project exe file after update check is complete.
   - Logs errors